How to Raise a Strong Daughter

 It starts at a young age.
 But they are learning it from adults.

-We don’t want to teach them to tear each other down.
+If we want to raise strong daughters, we can’t teach them to tear each other down.
 We want to teach them to build each other up.
 It starts with us.
 So let’s be better examples.

 Stop gossiping.
 Stop teaching her to validate herself by talking about others.